 - A. Pre-Placement Requirements - 1.
 Complete all clearances per the Office of Clinical Studies during designated time periods prior to the scheduled internship. - 2.
 The costs for any clearances (including drug screenings, if required by the placement site) are at the student's expense. - 3.
+Complete a request for registration form for HDFS449/HDFS465

+B. Registration:

-Complete a request for registration form for HDFS449/HDFS465 - B. Registration: - 1.
-Human Services/Pre-social work/counseling concentration interns will be registered for both HDFS 449 (10 credit internship) and HDFS 465 (2 credit seminar) concurrently once they have successfully completed all pre-placement requirements. - C. Course requirements: - 1.
-Internship: Students are required to work an average of 30 hours per week (or a minimum total of 350 over the semester) in a previously approved placement site.
-The Agency Supervisor and the Student Intern agree upon the exact schedule. - 2.
+Interns will be registered for both HDFS 449 (10 credit internship) and HDFS 465 (2 credit seminar) concurrently once they have successfully completed all pre-placement requirements.

+C. Course requirements:

+- 1. Internship: Students are required to work an average of 30-32 hours per week (or a minimum total of 350 over the semester) in a previously approved placement site.
+The Agency Supervisor and the Student Intern agree upon the exact schedule.
+If students do not attend their internship by the last day of the drop/add date, they are at risk for being required to drop their internship course and seminar. - 2.
 Seminar: Students are required to attend a weekly seminar (HDFS465).